+Select iSCSI to use the iSCSI Option ROM to boot the computer using an iSCSI device installed in a LAN port specified.
 Select PXE (Preboot Execution Environment) to boot the computer using a PXE device installed in a LAN port specified.
 Select Disabled to prevent system boot using a device installed in a LAN port.
-The options for Onboard LAN1 Option ROM are Disabled, iSCSI and PXE...
-The options for Onboard LAN2 Option ROM are Disabled and PXE.
+The options for Onboard LAN1 Option ROM are Disabled, PXE and iSCSI.
+The options for Onboard LAN2 Option ROM are Disabled, PXE and iSCSI.